 This piano tuning blog is a companion to our How to Tune a Piano Yourself tutorial.
 In this blog we expand on the tutorial with new information and perspectives on do-it-yourself piano tuning.
 If it is your first time here, visit the tutorial first.

 I prefer a physical, hardware tuner for its simplicity.
-However, there are many software options for laptops and handhelds should you prefer them, from the simple to fully-featured tuning software for professional tuners.
+However, there are many software apps for laptops and smart phones, from the simple to fully-featured tuning software for professional tuners.
+These advanced programs will actually calculate octave stretch (See "Stretching Octaves" in the discussion below), guide a pitch raise, and even tune to an alternate temperament other than equal temperament.

 For more about piano tuning, see our tutorial home page.
 For more information about software based tuners, check out this guide.